 Happiness tends to mean different things to different people.
 But a simple way to consider it is that all of one’s needs have been met, and all of one’s concerns have been addressed.
 A person is satisfied with himself and his life.
 He does not yearn for something other or different; he simply feels blessed with what he has.
 A love of self, or self-esteem, is often the seed that germinates into happiness because it allows one to live his best life and be content with himself.
 Inner turmoil that prevents happiness tends to quiet once high self-esteem is attained.

-Low self-esteem is often created in childhood, but it can be healed and grown.
-A person who does not work on his self-esteem will suffer many short-term problems, including ill treatment from others and poor success in school or work.
+Low self-esteem is most of the time created in childhood, but it can be healed and grown.
+A person who does not work on building his self-esteem will suffer.
+It can be many short-term problems, including bad treatment from others and poor success in school or work.
 These problems can grow within him and become long-term problems resulting in his poor mental health and unhappiness.

 A person with high self-esteem, on the other hand, has a much better and happier time in life.
 He is able to make good decisions that benefit him.
 His confidence is contagious, making others like and trust him and offer him more opportunities.
 He takes advantage of good opportunities because he is not crippled by self-doubt.
 Finally, because he is able to love himself, he is also able to love others and have healthy relationships.

 As you can clearly tell, self-esteem is a good thing to have.
 Developing it can benefit you in a large variety of ways.
 If you suffer from low self-esteem, your happiness and quality of life are probably quite low at the moment.
-Fortunately, it is more than possible for you to build your self-esteem and become a much happier and more fulfilled person.
-This book will teach you exactly how.
+Fortunately, it is more than possible for you to build your self-confidence and become a much happier and more fulfilled person.